One Crazy Summer: Plot

-Hoops McCann, a recent high school graduate, fails to get a basketball scholarship, disappointing his parents.
-He hopes to be admitted to the Rhode Island School of Design, and must write and illustrate a love story for his application.
+Hoops McCann, a recent high school graduate, fails to get a basketball scholarship, which disappoints his mother.
+He hopes to be admitted to the Rhode Island School of Design and must write and illustrate a love story for his application.
 He joins his friends, siblings George and Squid Calamari, to spend the summer on the island of Nantucket, Massachusetts.

-En route, they pick up a young rock singer named Cassandra Eldridge, who is pursued by a motorcycle gang at the time.
+En route, they pick up a young rock singer named Cassandra Eldridge who is pursued by a motorcycle gang at the time.
 Once on the island, Hoops and George, along with twin brothers Egg and Clay Stork and outcast Ack-Ack Raymond, must help Cassandra save her grandfather's house from the greedy Beckersted family (led by the callous Aguilla).
 Along the way, Hoops must find a way to write his cartoon love story.

 Hoops runs afoul of Teddy Beckersted and his neglected girlfriend, Cookie.
 She secretly offers Hoops a date, and he is persuaded to go out with her even though he had promised to appear at Cassandra's first musical performance (which turns out to be sparsely attended).
 Hoops and Cookie go to a drive-in that night, where Teddy's friend Ty sees them and notifies Teddy.

 Meanwhile, Egg gets stuck in a Godzilla costume and causes havoc at Beckersted's promotional party for the Beckersted Estates (which would be located at the spot of Cassandra's grandfather's house).
 Hoops, George, Egg and Ack-Ack run into Teddy and his friends.
-As he threatens them, Cassandra appears and offers an impromptu basketball challenge between him and Hoops; Teddy dominates and Hoops fails.
+As Teddy threatens them, Cassandra appears and offers an impromptu basketball challenge between him and Hoops; Teddy dominates and Hoops fails.
 After spraying Teddy and his friends with Mace, Cassandra is upset that Hoops did not appear for her performance and lied that he was a good basketball player.